Verycuteabbey/Algorithms/README.md

 Instance —————— Is can be any instances, type check is Instance

-Property —————— Is require to be "Instance" any property when you need to tween it
+Property —————— Is require to be "Instance" any property

 EaseType —————— You can enable one of this: "Linear", "Quad", "Cubic", "Quart", "Quint", "Sine", "Expo", "Circ"

 EaseDirection —————— You can enable one of this: "In", "Out", "InOut"

-End —————— Is can be "CFrame", "number", "UDim", "UDim2", "Vector2", "Vector3", depend on your property need to tween it
+End —————— Is can be "CFrame", "number", "UDim", "UDim2", "Vector2", "Vector3", depend on your tween property

 Duration —————— Tween running time